 Surrounded by rice paddies, this cheap and cheerful stay is close to the beach with friendly staff and spacious rooms.

 Quietest Beach in Bali | Bias Tugel Beach

 - Who It’s For: Travellers who don’t like sharing their beach… shhh, don’t tell anyone who sent you!

 - Don’t Miss: The eastern end of the reef where there are almost completely enclosed rock pools.

 Overlooking Padangbai and the ocean from a hilltop, this is one of the prettiest places to stay in all of Bali.
-Enjoy yoga and outdoor dining here.
+You can enjoy yoga and outdoor dining.

 This small hostel is the best place to stay on a budget in Padang Bai.
 It’s a great base for exploring Bias Tugel Beach and the surrounding hills.

 Family-Friendly Beach in Bali | Nusa Dua Beach

 - Who It’s For: Geger Beach in Nusa Dua is a quiet beach that’s perfect for families.
 The waters are calm, and there’s plenty to do nearby.

 - Don’t Miss: Waterblow – a reef that sees massive splashes during high tide!